Whop vs Skool: Which Platform Has Better Courses in 2026?

 Head-to-head: what matters to you

-Skool’s gamification (points for posting, commenting, completing courses) creates genuinely active communities.
+Skool’s gamification (points for posting, commenting, completing courses) creates really active communities.
 The leaderboard motivates participation.
 Whop communities are hit-or-miss: some are thriving Discord servers, others are ghost towns.

 If you want variety and choice → Whop wins